JLMadsen/GraphReview/README.md

 A locally-run tool for reviewing GitHub pull requests and GitLab merge requests against a codebase's component graph.

-This is currently a project **skeleton**: navigation and screens exist as placeholders, with no real Neo4j queries, static analysis, GitHub calls, or AI integration wired up yet.

 ![GraphReview's component graph and AI review view](example.png)